 Retrograde menstruation theory suggests that menstrual blood flows backward from the uterus through the fallopian tubes and into the pelvis during the monthly menstrual period, leading to endometriosis.

 This theory was first described in 1925 and is the most commonly cited one.
 It can explain why endometriosis is found on the ovaries and other parts of the pelvic cavity.
 However, there are some problems with this theory.
-For example, it doesn't explain why endometriosis is found in places far away from the pelvis, such as in fetuses and males.
+For example, it doesn't explain why endometriosis is found in places far away from the pelvis, such as fetuses and males.
 It also can't explain why endometriosis is different from the endometrium.

 So while the implantation or retrograde menstruation theory is a widely accepted explanation for endometriosis, it has some limitations that need to be considered.